Intercoin/CommunityContract/README.md

 duration|uint64| if zero - then no buckets. but if `maxAddresses` != 0 then it's real total maximum addresses available to grant

 #### getAddresses
-Returns all accounts belong to `role`
+Returns all accounts belonging to a role.

 Params:
 name  | type | description